 Personal Simulation Works

 Postmarc is a graphic postprocessor for Cmarc and Pmarc-12 output files.
-It runs under Windows and provides a simple, intuitive, and self-documenting user interface.
-Postmarc provides rotatable and zoomable views of the body and wake, with color mappings of pressure, velocity, and Mach number; vector arrows representing local velocities; pressure distributions along any cross-section; and on- and off-body streamlines and wakes.
-On-body streamline display includes boundary layer analysis.
-Data may be displayed for a single output file or for the difference between two output files for the same body (for example with different angles of attack or dimensions).
-Rectangular and cylindrical scan volumes can be displayed in several ways, including spectrum-plotted planes cutting through the flow field at multiple locations.
-Color images may be printed on compatible color printers.
-Although Postmarc was written to be intuitive, some function keys and arrow keys are used for model rotations and framing.
+It has a simple, intuitive, and self-documenting user interface.
+Postmarc provides rotatable and zoomable views of the model and its wakes, with color mappings of pressure, velocity, Mach number and an array of boundary-layer parameters; vector arrows representing local velocities on the model surface and in the surrounding free stream; pressure distributions along any cross-section; and on- and off-body streamlines and velocity scans.
+On-body streamline displays include boundary layer analysis.
+Data may be displayed for a single output file or for the difference between two output files for the same model (for example with different angles of attack).
+Rectangular and cylindrical scan volumes can be displayed in several ways, including spectrum-plotted planes slicing the flow field at multiple locations.
+Routines for calculating center of gravity, moments of inertia, and bending, shearing and torsion loads on flying surfaces are included.

-Automatic selection is useful only if the input data are free of spurious highs and lows.
+Automatic selection is most useful if the input data are free of spurious highs and lows.
 This is seldom the case.
-It is handy, however, for finding the desired range, for instance when an actual velocity, rather than 1.0, has been entered for VINF in the Cmarc input file.
+It is handy, however, for targeting the appropriate range when a number of different parameters, like skin friction coefficient or boundary layer thickness, are being examined.

-Spectrum plots may be smoothly contoured ("Fringe contours" on) or each panel may be solidly colored.
-Fringe contours process more slowly, but produce a more realistic and intuitively meaningful display.
+Spectrum plots may be smoothly contoured ("Fringe contours" on) or each panel may be solidly colored, reflecting the raw data.
+Fringe contours produce a more realistic and intuitively meaningful display.

 Panel edges may be displayed or omitted.

 Symmetrical half-models can be mirrored about any of the three orthogonal planes.
-Display time increases for full models, since the panel count is doubled.
 The reflection plane of interest is usually the XZ.

 Cp, pressure coefficient